Longrishe History, Family Crest & Coats of Arms

 Early History of the Longrishe family

 This web page shows only a small excerpt of our Longrishe research.
-Another 198 words (14 lines of text) are included under the topic Early Longrishe History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Longrishe History in all our PDF Extended History products and printed products wherever possible.

 Longrishe Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Longrishe include Langridge, Langrich, Langriche, Langrick, Langrige, Langredge, Langrish, Langrith and many more.

 Early Notables of the Longrishe family (pre 1700)

 More information is included under the topic Early Longrishe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Longrishe family to Ireland

 Some of the Longrishe family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Longrishe family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Longrishe were among these contributors, for they have been located in early North American records: Robert Langredge, who settled in Barbados in 1634; as well as John Langridge, who settled with his wife Lydia and two children in New York in 1822.